Joaofarj/EventPlanner/README.md

      ```
    - Verify that the application correctly reads from and writes to this file.
    - Tests confirmed that the application functions as intended, with no issues encountered.

-   - Testing for the application was performed using the events.dat file
-   - Place the events.dat file in the appropriate directory as required by the code
-   - Run the application and verify that it correctly reads from and writes to this file
-   - Tests confirmed that the application functions as intended, with no issues encountered